mcwilk/Django_budget_tracker/README.md

 * [Contact](#contact)

 ## General info
 Application for tracking and analysing your daily spendings.

-Functionalities:
+Main functionalities:
 - create private account
 - login for your private dashboard
 - create/delete as many budgets as yout want